ovh/docs/pages/cloud/private-cloud/vmware_update_manager/guide.en-gb.md

 Assuming DRS is implemented, any live VM will be moved.
 *If you customized your environment, you may have to manually move live VMs from your host before putting it in Maintenance Mode*
-You mays see the following warning.
+You may see the following warning.

 ![Maintenance](images/en04warning.png){.thumbnail}